BenchengLi/make_cutout/README.md

-# make_cutout
+# Cutout maker
-Make cutouts of fits file
+Make cutouts with arbitrary size of all the FITS files under certain directory.